ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/evoting-avalanche-dapp/README.md

 ```

 **Load components** - Inside the `<div>` tag of `return()` function in `App.js`,
-replace the sample text (`Avalanche evoting`) with the the code of the following
+replace the sample text (`Avalanche evoting`) with the code of the following
 components.

 ```javascript